-Does Improving Data Accuracy Make Historic KPI Values Useless?June 2, 2020 by Stacey Barr
+Does Improving Data Accuracy Make Historic KPI Values Useless?by Stacey Barr

 Improving data accuracy doesn’t mean your historic KPI values are useless.
 Just don’t confound data integrity with performance improvement.

 When a client in the energy industry shifted their data collection systems from manual to electronic, he asked me what impact that would have on the performance measures based on that data.
 In particular, he was concerned about the change in accuracy from the old data to the new: